Looking for where to eat in Calgary? In this food guide, I’m dishing out some of the best restaurants and places to eat in Calgary!

 Did you know?
 Alberta only has 5% sales tax from GST instead of the 13% HST.

-When I come to a new destination as a Travelling Foodie, I try to get a gauge of the overall food scene by trying a range of cuisines in different areas and price points.
+When I visit a new destination as a Travelling Foodie, I try to get gauge the overall food scene by trying a range of cuisines in different areas and price points.

 In this food guide are 15 places I enjoyed which include some of the best restaurants, cafes and breweries in Calgary.

 Travelling Foodie Tip: If you only have a short time in the city and want to food trip, the best area to visit in Calgary is 17th Avenue in downtown which is the street for foodies.

 It has the most restaurants and bars along one street in Calgary.

 Also Read: Top Restaurants in Toronto